What's a TFSA?

 Who should consider signing up for a TFSA?

-Any Canadian aged 18 or over.
+Any Canadian aged 18 or over can sign up for a TFSA.
 TFSAs are a great way to save if you’re:

-- Saving for short-term or mid-term goals, such as new technology, car repairs, or an emergency fund
+- Saving for short- or mid-term goals, such as new technology, car repairs, or an emergency fund

 - At the start of your career and expect your income to grow in the future

-- Likely to want a little flexibility in retirement to pay for something unexpected, renovate, or travel
+- Likely to want a little flexibility in retirement to pay for something unexpected, for renovations, or for travel

 How much can you put in your TFSA?